saumyatshah/saumyatshah/README.md

 - 👋 Hi, I’m @saumyatshah
-- 👀 I’m interested in embedded systems
+- 👀 I’m interested in embedded systems and vlsi design
-- 🌱 I’m currently learning image processing and real time operating systems
 - 💞
 - 📫 How to reach me using saumya20shah@gmail.com